mheuvel-dev/fzf-git-recover/README.md

 A key-binding allows you to browse through orphaned Git objects populated by [git-recover][git-recover].
 Select objects in [fzf][fzf], preview them and paste selected identifiers to your command-line.

+We follow the same user conventions as [fzf-git.sh](https://raw.githubusercontent.com/junegunn/fzf-git.sh/main/fzf-git.sh).

 ### List of bindings

 * <kbd>CTRL-G</kbd><kbd>CTRL-O</kbd> or <kbd>CTRL-G</kbd><kbd>o</kbd> for **O**rphaned files

 ### Inside fzf

-We follow the same conventions as [fzf-git.sh](https://raw.githubusercontent.com/junegunn/fzf-git.sh/main/fzf-git.sh):
 * <kbd>CTRL-F</kbd> to select a `full` search by [git-recover][git-recover]
 * <kbd>ALT-E</kbd> to examine the git-object in your editor
 * <kbd>TAB</kbd> or <kbd>SHIFT-TAB</kbd> to select multiple objects